-By providing a venue for pieces regarding all aspects of Appalachia, the JAS is one way in which the Association fulfills its mission.
-Subscriptions to the JAS are included in annual Appalachian Studies Association and Conference membership.
+By providing a venue for pieces regarding all aspects of Appalachia, the JAS is one way in which the Appalachian Studies Association fulfills its mission.
+Membership in the Association includes a subscription to the journal.
 Articles, essays, and studies included in the JAS come from a wide array of disciplines.
-Anyone can submit work to the JAS for publication consideration, but all submissions must follow the guidelines on the Journal Submissions page.
+Anyone can submit work to the JAS for publication consideration, but all submissions must follow the journal’s submissions guidelines.

 The Journal of Appalachian Studies announces a special two-year forum on sustainable economic development in Appalachia, starting with the journal’s Spring 2016 (Vol 22, No 1) issue and ending with the Fall 2017 (Vol 23, No 2) issue.

 We invite the submission of manuscripts dealing with practices relevant to sustainable economic development in Appalachian communities.
 We will consider a wide-range of scholarship from a variety of disciplines and applied fields.
 Manuscripts focusing on economic development theory, empirical and/or applied research, or narrative essays on development issues will be welcome.
 We also seek research, which compares Appalachia to other regions in the world.

 Scholars are encouraged to submit papers addressing, but not limited to, the following topics:

 |Tourism and development||Social capital, trust, politics, and development|

 |Infrastructure||Broadband and technology|

 |Education, labor, capital, and development||Funding community and economic development|

 |Local currency||Land ownership|

 |Taxes and development||The creative class in Appalachia|